St Albans (constituency): 1885 to date

 The seat swung towards the left wing on boundary changes effective in 1997, and the founding of the New Labour movement which sought public sector reform and investment with expansion based on international investor-friendly economic growth.
-The seat followed its projections in line with the large swing led by Tony Blair, to sees its return to a Labour politician.
-Results, except for a strong Tory surge in 2015 are closer than the 1979–1992 Tory victories forming a complex three-party contest – only once another candidate in this time has reached the deposit (politics)-retaining threshold of 5% of the vote, UKIP at its 2015 peak.
+The seat followed its projections in line with the large swing led by Tony Blair, to see it return to a Labour politician.
+Results, except for a strong Tory surge in 2015 were closer than the 1979–1992 Tory victories forming a complex three-party contest (including the Liberal Democrats) – only once did another candidate in this time reach the deposit (politics)-retaining threshold of 5% of the vote, UKIP at its 2015 peak.

 Despite the former Labour MP for the seat, Kerry Pollard, standing there in 2005, 2015 and 2017, he fell varyingly short.
 The 2019 vote share fell to below that seen in the 1980s, locally, for the party's candidate – the party leader was to the left of the party, Jeremy Corbyn.

 The seat has had great fluctuation in Liberal Democrat vote share: 2001 and 2015 were ebbs at below 20% of the vote; in 2010 and 2017 the Liberal Democrat candidate, promisingly, took 4.4% and 10.7% less than the winning Conservative.
-Liberal Democrat Daisy Cooper went on to win, in 2019.
+Liberal Democrat Daisy Cooper went on to win in 2019.
 She became first member of a liberal party to represent the constituency since John Bamford Slack in early 1900s.

 In December 2023, the Labour Party included the seat in its published list of 211 non-battleground seats, suggesting they did not see it as winnable.